Quist-A/spooky-pebble-game/README.md

 The FixedPoint.py file is also a simulator of the spooky pebble game, but uses a FixedPoint solver.

 The file Convert_bench_file_to_DAG.py is used to convert a .bench file from the benchmark folder to a DAG.
 This DAG can then be used as benchmark input for the spooky pebble game simulators.

+The files bmc.py and pebble_bmc.py are a separate bmc solver for the spooky pebble game problem.
+This solver tries to find a solution timestep by timestep.
+The current performance is pretty good when many pebbles are used.